mpv-player/mpv/DOCS/man/options.rst

     rendering for most files.
 It's thus recommended to only use ``none`` or ``aspect-ratio`` on a per-file basis.

-    :nono:  Don't use aspect ratio or storage resolution.
+    :none:  Don't use aspect ratio or storage resolution.
     :aspect-ratio: Use aspect ratio only.
 Resolutions specified in the script are used in place of storage resolution.
     :all:   Use both aspect ratio and storage resolution.